ega-forever/abgp-js/README.md

 consensus features
 * authenticated Gossip protocol (each node have its own private/public keypair)
 * replication confirmed by multisignature (using ECC)
-* for state validation and synchronization is used merkle tree
 * M-of-N links supported (no need to directly connect all nodes between each other)
 * 2f+1 BFT